 If the documentation recommends specific accommodation(ss), it should explain the need for each recommended accommodation with reference to specific functional limitations that have been established through the evaluation process.

 Documentation Must Be Current

 The provision of reasonable accommodations is based upon the current impact of the disability on a major life activity that affects the applicant’s ability to take the MPRE under standard conditions.
-In most cases, this means that a diagnostic evaluation has been completed within the past three years.
+In most cases, this means that a diagnostic evaluation has been completed within the past five years.

-An evaluation that is more than three years old may be considered if it was conducted when the applicant was an adult (age 17 or older).
+An evaluation that is more than five years old may be considered if it was conducted when the applicant was an adult (age 17 or older).
 If it does not adequately address the applicant’s current level of functioning and need for accommodations in a standardized testing context, however, reevaluation may be necessary.

 Summary of Information that Should be Included in ADHD Documentation